 Well, would you try ordering Thorin Oakenshield to carry your hairy arse around?

-To hear some people talk of it, it's the greatest text adventure ever.
+To hear some people talk of it, The Hobbit is the greatest text adventure ever.
 Of course, it's not.
-By modern eyes, it's about as primitive as an orc's OKCupid profile. ("Name: Azog the Defiler.
+By modern eyes, it's about as primitive as an orc's dating profile. ("Name: Azog the Defiler.
 Hobbies: Murdering dwarf-scum, helping make what should be one movie into three snoozers.
-First thing people notice about me: My prosthetic murder-hand stabbing into their face as I laugh.
+First thing people notice about me: My prosthetic murder-hand stabbing their face as I laugh.
 I also enjoy jazz.")

 Depending on how you play, it can also be one of the shortest adventures ever, as seen in this transcript of what happened the day Gandalf came to town while Bilbo was in no mood for anyone's shit.

 Gandalf gives the curious map to you.
 Thorin, rising to his feet, says to you "Well Mr Baggins, all is ready for our adventure and I must say things are looking very hopeful.
 Shall we be off then?"